Jump to contentJump to search

 Building: 26.14

-Floor/Room: 00.104
+Floor/room: 00.104

-+49 211 81-15177
++49 211 81-41608

 Eliza combines her enthusiasm for plant-microbes interactions and interdisciplinary science framework in her current research.
 She integrates knowledge and methodologies from molecular biology, genetics, plant-microbial ecology, and plant physiology to better understand pathogen infection strategies, and plant defence mechanisms to develop elite broad-spectrum resistant plants.